eugenelesnov/fuzzy-search/README.md

 2. Add dependency:
 ```
 dependencies {
-    implementation 'com.github.EugeneLesnov:fuzzy-search:VERSION.TAG'
+    implementation 'com.github.EugeneLesnov:fuzzy-search:0.3'
 }
 ```

 **NB!
-For now, there only 0.2 version available.
+For now, there only 0.3 version available.
 Bugs are very possible.**